 A Bank's Journey

-Travel along the memory lanes and milestones of Tri Counties Bank’s growth over time.
+Travel along the milestones of Tri Counties Bank’s growth over time.

 Our First Branch

 The first branch was a mobile facility which opened on March 11, 1975 at the current Chico Pillsbury branch site.
 During the following 5 decades, we opened traditional and in-store branches in 23 counties, from the Oregon Border to Bakersfield.

 Mr. Steveson served as President & CEO of Tri Counties Bank from 1975 to 1999.
 He passed away in 2011.

 The Chico Park Plaza branch opens, which included Headquarters and the Data Center.
 We also got our first computer!

 First Acquisition: Shasta County Bank

 Tri Counties Bank expands to Redding, Burney, Cottonwood, Palo Cedro and Fall River Mills